Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 So they started encouraging food manufacturers to figure out ways of making this food long shelf life and stable.

-So we have a really complex food system.
+So we have a really good thing.

 Are those still around?